GAIA-X4PLC-AAD/gx-credentials/README.md

 ## Limitations, Warnings, and Considerations

 This software is experimental.
-Anyone attempting to use it in production should have good technical understanding and be open to open issues and PRs if necessary.
+Anyone attempting to use it in production should have good technical understanding and be willing to open issues and PRs if necessary.

 ### Data Fields

 The data fields used for application forms and subsequent credential creation are just placeholder data.
 Since they are written to the database as JSON, frontends can just choose different ones (except for `name`).

+### Verifiable Credential Format

+The verifiable credential format used is `jwt`, more specifically `jwt_vc_json`, but `jwt_vc_json-ld` should be possible with no changes (assuming the JSON-LD does not need to be validated).
+The frontend dictates how the application data is transformed into a credential, keeping the backend generic.

 ### Verifiable Credential Revocation